oreillyross/coding_solutions/README.md

 The solutions have in some instances simply been replicated (specifically the Java imperative solutions) in the case of functional style and javascript these have been coded by myself.

-= List of coding problems and their solutions.
+==List of coding problems and their solutions.

 .
+Arrays and Strings
+ ..
+Java solution